MostTornBrain/Swift-Radio-Pro/README.md

 - Custom views optimized for iPhone 4s, 5, 6 and 6+ for backwards compatibility
 - Compiles with Xcode 7 & Swift 2.0
 - Background audio performance
+- Search Bar that can be turned on or off to search stations
 - Supports local or hosted station images
 - "About" screen with ability to send email & visit website
 - Uses industry standard SwiftyJSON library for easy JSON manipulation